ila-w/mac-folder-tutorial/README.md

 <br>

+>[!IMPORTANT]
-> **Checkpoint**: The Xcode command line tools should be installed on your computer.
+> The Xcode command line tools should be installed on your computer.

 <h6 align="center"><a href="#table-of-contents">Back to top</a></h6>